Explicit uniform bounds for Brauer groups of singular K3 surfaces: Uniform bound results for certain classes of abelian and K3 surfaces

 where $L$ is a finite extension of $k'$ built from the field extensions in Proposition~\ref{prop:Nik}, Theorem~\ref{thm:KumE} and Corollary~\ref{cor:Kumab}.
 Comparing the proofs of~\cite[Proposition~2.1]{VAV16} and~\cite[Theorem~1]{Shafarevich} shows that the field extension in Proposition~\ref{prop:Nik} is at most quadratic over $k'$, since $\Gamma_{k'}$ acts trivially on $\NS\overline{X}$ by construction.
 Consequently, $[L:k']\leq 2^9\cdot 3$ and hence $[L:k]\leq 2^{10}\cdot 3\cdot M(20)$.
 The proof of \cite[Corollary~2.2]{IeronymouSkoro} shows that $\varphi$ induces a map $\varphi^*:\Br X_{k'}/\Br_1 X_{k'}\to \Br Y/\Br_1 Y$ whose kernel is killed by $2$.
 Therefore, $\ker\varphi\hookrightarrow \Br \overline{X}[2]$ and, using \eqref{eq:basechange}, this yields

 Now use that $\Br \overline{X}\cong(\Q/\Z)^2$, as follows from work of Grothendieck. \end{proof}

 \begin{thm} Suppose that the Generalised Riemann Hypothesis holds.
-Let $X \in \scrK_{k}$ be geometrically isomorphic to the Kummer surface of the product of two non-isogenous (not necessarily full) CM elliptic curves over $\C$.
-Then
+Let $X \in \scrK_{k}$ be geometrically isomorphic to the Kummer surface of the product of two non-isogenous (not necessarily full) CM elliptic curves over $\CC$.
+Then $\# \frac{\Br X}{\Br_1 X}$ is at most

 \end{thm}

 \begin{proof} By Remark~\ref{rem:M0}, Theorem~\ref{thm:KumE}, and Corollary~\ref{cor:Kumab}, there exist a finite extension $L/k$ with $[L:k]\leq 2^{6} \cdot M(18)$ and elliptic curves $E_1$ and $E_2$ over $L$ such that